-This article is part of a series of IRI blog articles explaining how to use the DarkShield data masking product.
+This article is part of a series of IRI blog articles explaining how to use the IRI DarkShield data masking product for semi- and unstructured data sources.
 This one focuses on a common use case, the finding and masking sensitive information in .PDF and image files.
-An important prelude is the previous article on masking documents and files generally using the “New Dark Data Search/Masking Job …” wizard in the IRI Workbench GUI’s menu for DarkShield.
-The DarkShield v4 RPC API (article pending) also supports these and other data sources within a callable web services framework.
+An important prelude is the previous article on masking documents and files generally using the “New Dark Data Search/Masking Job …” wizard in the IRI Workbench GUI menu for DarkShield.
+The DarkShield v4 RPC API for files, described here, also supports these and other data sources within a callable web services framework.

 As mentioned in previous articles, DarkShield can search for, and mask, personally identifiable information (PII) and other sensitive data in many different file types and documents.
 Among these are PDF and image files, which are the focus of this article.

 As with other document types, DarkShield supports masking in PDFs and images using many off-the-shelf, or custom-integrated, rules.
 These functions include, but are not limited to, hashing, encryption, pseudonymization, and black-box redaction.

 Image files masks are limited to black-box redactions, however.
 These boxes are placed using either manually defined regions (a/k/a bounding boxes), or Optical Character Recognition (OCR) searches that locate matching text content.

 This article provides standalone examples of masking sensitive data in PDF files, image files, and within images embedded in PDFs through the DarkShield wizard in IRI Workbench.
 Note that this wizard also supports the searching and masking of all those file formats at once, along with others, in one or more local or mounted repositories.